-In 1995, the U.S. FAA established the Airport Lighting Equipment Certification Program (ALECP) to accept commercial testing laboratories as third-party certification bodies by demonstrating compliance to the criteria specified in AC 150/5345-53D.
-The goal of ALECP is to provide airport lighting manufacturers with a list of accepted certification bodies, and to provide airport stakeholders with a list of qualified ground lighting products that ensure a reliable, consistent airport environment.
+In 1995, the U.S. FAA established the Airport Lighting Equipment Certification Program (ALECP) to accept commercial testing laboratories as third-party certification bodies by demonstrating compliance with the criteria specified in AC 150/5345-53D.
+The goal of ALECP is to provide airport lighting manufacturers with a list of accepted certification bodies and to provide airport stakeholders with a list of qualified ground lighting products that ensure a reliable, consistent airport environment.

 There are 45 product types (L-types) covered by the ALECP and each type is specified in the FAA AC 150/5345 series.
 Products must demonstrate compliance with all design and performance to meet the criteria for certification, and production quality is assessed annually by a third-party certification body.

 We know that certification is a major undertaking so our team is ready to guide you through the process.
 We build collaborative relationships through customer service and open communication to complete certification efficiently and help our customers meet their goals.

 Why Certify Your Airport Lighting Equipment?